Graduate School Commencement FAQs

-If you are coming in from out of town and will be unable to collect your regalia during that time, caps and gowns will be available on Wednesday and Thursday, May 3rd and 4th from 10am - 5pm in the bookstore.
-Students can also pick up caps and gowns from the bookstore directly after the Commencement Rehearsal on Friday, May 5th (around 11am).
+If you are traveling from out-of-town and unable to collect your regalia during that time, caps and gowns will still be available on Wednesday and Thursday, May 7th and 8th, from 10am - 5pm in the bookstore.
+Students can also pick up caps and gowns from the bookstore directly after the Commencement Rehearsal on Friday, May 9th (around 11am).
 If you are unable to pick up during any of these times, we will have your regalia at ceremony lineup on Saturday in the Library, 2nd floor, by 2pm.

 Please arrive wearing your cap and gown—and don’t forget your hood, tassel, and zipper pull!
 You will need to keep any personal items with you during the line-up and event.
 Purses, or any items that cannot fit in your pocket, are discouraged.